User Manual – Durst

 Release Date: 03/31/2025

-This article provides a detailed overview of
+This article provides a comprehensive overview of

 • the new features introduced in version 1.19.2, and

-• the improvements implemented for users.
+• the improvements implemented to improve the user experience.

 1. New Features

-This section provides an overview of the new features implemented in the Impose Editor, the Automation of processes, the new User Interface, Approval Projects, and Data Preparation.
+This section provides an overview of the new features implemented in the Impose Editor, Automation of processes, the new User Interface, Approval Projects, and Data Preparation.

 1.1.
 Impose Editor